sureshrajasun/angular6-begin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Basic Commands
+    This will install the angular CLI with the latest version
+    > npm install -g @angular/cli

+    This will create a new project with angular
+    >ng new my-dream-app

+    This will start the application and open in the default browser
+    >ng serve --open

+    This will create the componenet and it will add to the root.
+    >ng g c compo-name
+    //g - Generate
+    //c - Component
+    //comp-name component name that need to be created.